liamondrop/vagrant-flask/README.md

 Vagrant Flask
 ========================

-Automatically provision an instance of Flask
+Automatically provision a virtualbox and build Flask

 ## Usage